Henesys/Study/Books (책)/README.md

 ### Statistics 📈

-- The Art of Statistics: Learning from Data (Spiegelhalter)
 - Practical Statistics for Data Scientists, 2nd Edition (Bruce, Bruce & Gedeck)
 - Bandit Algorithms for Website Optimization (White)
 - The Elements of Statistical Learning (Hastie, Tibshirani & Friedman)